aguerrero/Faking-Git-Commits/README.md

 attention to what was going on I didn't think that would go to well for me.
 So, I turned to google and started reading up on git.
 I didn't know exactly what I was looking for.
-But I know I was on the right track [FIXME: when .... happened].
+But I know I was on the right track.
 In [one of our labs](https://github.com/mikeizbicki/ucr-cs100/assignments/labs/lab1-git/) we covered how to add files to a git repository and commit the changes, what we didn't cover was how git decided on who made the commits in the first place.
 If you look at a repository's log with `git log`, you'll see the history of all the commits